Ethics and the Triage Model in Managed Care Hospital Psychiatry

 (Schreter et al., 1997) has been the increasing

-In its original battlefield context, triage (a French word
+its original battlefield context, triage (a French word meaning

-meaning sorting or choice selection) has been defined as follows:
+sorting or choice selection) has been defined as follows: The evaluation

-The evaluation and classification of casualties for purposes of treatment
+and classification of casualties for purposes of treatment and evacuation.

-of the intrinsic lethality of the wound.
-Sorting also involves the
+of surgery because of the intrinsic lethality of the wound.
+Sorting also

-establishment of priorities for treatment and evacuation (U.
+involves the establishment of priorities for treatment and evacuation

 Triage commonly entails dividing those seeking treatment into three categories: